-A video doorbell is an integral part of a smart home, so users with a battery-operated Ring doorbell will want to make sure their doorbell is always charged and ready for use.
-To help you keep your Ring doorbell functioning at full capacity, I did research on how to check the battery level of your doorbell.
+A video doorbell is an integral part of a smart home, so users with a battery-operated Ring Doorbell will want to make sure their device is always charged and ready for use.
+To help you keep your Ring Doorbell functioning at full capacity, we researched how to check your doorbell’s battery level.

-How Do I Know My Ring Doorbell Is Charged?
-To check the battery level of a Ring doorbell at any time using the Ring app, select the device and view the battery icon in the top, right corner.
+To check the battery level of a Ring Doorbell at any time: Using the Ring app, select the device, and view the battery icon in the top right corner.
 When a Ring battery is low, the Ring app will alert the user that it’s time to charge the doorbell.

-The amount of time before you will need to recharge the battery depends on a lot of variables, and the steps to charge your Ring doorbell depend on what version you have.
-I have provided detailed information to help you ensure that your Ring doorbell is always charged.
+The amount of time before you will need to recharge the battery depends on many variables, and the steps to charge your Ring Doorbell depend on what version you have.
+Below, we have provided detailed information to help you ensure that your Ring Doorbell is always charged.

 - Open the Ring app on your phone or tablet.

 - View the battery bar icon in the top right corner.

 The Ring app will also send you notifications via your phone and email when the battery is running low.
 Make sure to turn on push notifications for the Ring app to ensure you don’t miss the alert.

 Ring estimates that Ring Doorbells’ lithium batteries will need to be charged every 6 to 12 months, but the exact amount of time it takes for the battery to drain depends on a variety of factors such as: